 Christopher Walken is often called the quintessential character actor.
-He excels at playing weirdos, psychopaths, and villains, thanks to his nervy charm that can skew sinister in a flash.
-But long before he was a revered cult figure, he was just another tap-dancing kid from Queens.
+Thanks to his nervy charm that can skew sinister in a flash, he excels at playing weirdos, psychopaths, and villains.
+But long before he was a revered cult figure, Walken—who turns 76 years old today—was just another tap-dancing kid from Queens.
 Find out how Walken first broke into the child star and circus scenes, why he gave up his bid for the presidency, and where that unmistakable voice comes from with these 10 surprising facts.

 Although he got an early start on acting, Walken tested out a few other career options.
 When he was 16, he spent the summer working as a lion tamer in the local circus.
 Or at least a lion tamer apprentice.
 “The real lion tamer who owned the circus, the gag was that he had a son, which he didn’t,” he told IndieWire.
 “But I had an identical outfit, and he would do this big act with a dozen big cats.
 Then he would send them all out at the end and just leave this one old girl, and I would come in with my whip … She was really more like a dog.
 She was very sweet.”